 Figure 1.
-Bloom's Taxonomy (Source: Karthwohl, 2002 in University of Florida, n.d)
+Bloom's Taxonomy (Source: Krathwohl, 2002)

 Humans are active learners in a sense that they never stop learning by actively processing the information they receive from their senses.
 In information processing theory, the information that learners absorb is first easily stored as sensory memory.
 Then they are moved to short-term memory or working memory.
 It is then they either will be forgotten or transferred to long-term memory as a semantic memory (concepts and general information), procedural memory (process), and/or images.
 It is important that information is transferred from short-term memory to long-term memory for learning to take place.
 This is because short-term memory can be overloaded with more than seven pieces of information at a time.